fabryandrea/RedshiftWorkshop/README.md

 ![alt text](https://github.com/andrehass/RedshiftWorkshop/blob/master/Images/runcrawler.jpg "Run crawler Job")

-Wait a few minutes for the crawler to read the files and build the external tables that will be used later in Redshift.
+Wait a few minutes for the crawler to read the files and build the external tables that will be used later with Amazon Redshift Spectrum.

 Notice that two tables have been added by the crawler in the database